-This is why it's better to always check the template and the way it looks like in all three views (desktop, tablet and mobile).
+This is why it's better to always check the template and the way it looks in all three views (desktop, tablet, and mobile).

 Also, you should be aware that a 10px margin, for example, will have more impact on the mobile view than it will on the desktop view.

 On the same note, you might also find this article useful, explaining some technical reasons why the mobile preview looks a bit different than the desktop one.

 Moreover, this video goes over even more in-depth details about editing mobile responsive content:

 All these considered, your templates should be mobile responsive, and you can apply these templates to the pages and posts of your choice.

 Remember that, if you need more information about Thrive Theme Builder and all its features, you can find it in this section of our knowledge base.

 I hope this article was helpful to you.
 If so, please make sure to rate it with a smile below :)